ngs-docs/2021-august-remote-computing/docs/06-projects.md

 ## Storing data

-In any data analysis, we're going to end up producing a lot of intermedaiate files.
+In any data analysis, we're going to end up producing a lot of intermediate files.
 Which ones do we need to save?
 And how big are they?

 The answers will vary depending on workflows.
 For bioinformatics (and